Key Challah or Shlissel Challah plus this how-to make a Shlissel Challah video!

 Shlissel or Key Challah, makes the first challah after Pesach even more special.
 This is a well observed custom you might want to try for yourself.
 You can do this by slipping a key directly in the challah, by baking it in the dough or placing it in the braids as you shape.
 Many even shape their challah to look like a key.

-If you want to learn how to shape the challah like a key, here's how: If the video takes too long to download, you can view it here.
+If the video takes too long to download, you can view it here.

 Many thanks to Maggie Geller, master baker and author of A Blessing of Bread, from whom I learned many bread baking tips shared here on The Kosher Channel.com.

 ~If you want to place a key in your homemade or store bought challah, first make sure to wash the key very well.
 Many keys contain lead so it is usually best to wrap the key in foil as well.